Singer Jung Joon-young admits to sex video charges

 The allegations come amid a widening police probe into Seungri, who's accused of providing escort services to his potential business partners for lobbying.
 Seungri said Monday he was retiring from the entertainment industry.

-"I'll sincerely cooperate with the police investigation that will begin on Thursday morning and receive due punishment for what I have done," he said in a statement.
-(Yonhap)
+"I'll sincerely cooperate with the police investigation that will begin on Thursday morning and receive due punishment for what I have done," Jung said in a statement.

+Jung and Seungri are scheduled to appear before the police on Thursday to be questioned over their charges.

+This would be Seungri's second appearance before the police in connection with his charges of brokering prostitution for investors but the first time as a criminal suspect.